 As with every architectural decision, there are also drawbacks that need to be taken into account:

 - Extracting standalone module for Room slightly increases the complexity of the project during the initial stages of development.
-As the codebase matures and grows, the additional complexity will become less pronounced.

 - Since I put all Room entity classes inside